Garbethrose/masters-thesis/pages/Wunsch.md

 permalink: /wunsch.html
 {% include feature/jumbotron.html objectid="/assets/img/jj-ying-WmnsGyaFnCQ-unsplash_opt.jpg" %}
 **This is bold text**
----
----
-title: About
-layout: about
-permalink: /about.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection